cronical/budget_dance/docs/idioms.md

 ## Delimited strings to arrays

 Often the field value may have delimiters and you need to pick out one of the sections.
-User the TEXTSPLIT and INDEX functions.
+Use the TEXTSPLIT and INDEX functions.
 For instance to pick out the 2nd item of the field `key`.
 Note the delimiter can be longer than a single character.

 ```title="Picking values between delimiters"
 INDEX(TEXTSPLIT([@key]," - "),2)